Have to fight vigorously till vaccine comes, says PM Modi as COVID cases cross 12 lakh-mark

 'Northeast India is a great symbol of India's natural, cultural diversity and cultural strength.
 In such a situation, tourism gets a lot of strength when modern infrastructure is built.
 Tourism potential of North East including Manipur is still unexplored," the PM said.

 The Manipur Water Supply project is an externally funded project and has been designed to provide freshwater household tap connections (FHTCs) to 1,185 habitations with 1,42,749 households.
-This is an important component of the Manipur State Government's project, 'Har Ghar Jaleel.'
+This is an important component of the Manipur State Government's project, 'Har Ghar Jal.'